nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete-i 1`.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />
 Figure 3.
-Sequence Diagram of `delete 1` command
+Sequence Diagram of delete-i 1 command

 The sections below give more details of each component.